 We settled into a booth at the Hearth ‘n Kettle and enjoyed some of our favorite comfort foods.
 Their kids menu will please any picky eater.
 Children’s meals come with hoodsie cup for dessert and they were so sweet to put a candle in one and sing Happy Birthday to Andrew.
 It made him feel really special.

-Grand Cru is a second restaurant on the grounds of the Cape Codder.
-They serve American and Italian food, but are only open on Fridays and Saturdays during the off-season.
-Flatbread pizzas are available for take-out.
+Grand Cru is another restaurant on the grounds of the Cape Codder, but are only open on Fridays and Saturdays during the off-season.
+They serve American and Italian food.
+Flatbread pizzas are available for take-out if you want an easy meal in your room.

 We were so beat by the end of the day, we went back to the room to crash.
 The kids cuddled up with all the stuffies they had just won and we watched Bluey on the Disney channel.